aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/README.md

 ### Step 2.5: Identify the trusted host key

-- Retrieve the host key of the SFTP server by running the following command:
+- Retrieve the host key of the SFTP server created by the CloudFormation template by running the following command:

   `ssh-keyscan <server-endpoint>`